 - Cabins and cottages

 If so, you’ve probably been hit harder: that’s because your business relies on labor and high customer satisfaction.
 As you think about your plans for the next year, remember that you need happy employees in order to have happy customers.
+The workforce readiness of your staff means more now than it did two years ago.

 Recognize and accept that normal is different and recovery will be, too